Guide to Accredited Online Colleges

 - Does the operation use organizational names similar to recognized accrediting organizations?

 - Does the operation make claims in its publications for which there is no evidence?

 If the answer to many of these questions is yes, warns the CHEA, it’s most likely an accreditation mill.

 Why Non-Accreditation Is Not Always a Deal-Breaker

 Accreditation is the best way for students to determine the standards to which schools are held.
 An accredited school undergoes self-study, evaluation, and close examination to ensure that it is providing the best possible education.
 With this in mind, many students check a school’s accreditation as one of the first steps in researching an institution.
-However, we recommend that you keep in mind that there are many shades of accreditation that go beyond basic institutional accreditation – and that some programs may even opt out of accreditation for some very valid reasons.

 As the article on the function of accreditation mentioned, there are many levels of accreditations, including regional, national, and even international, and some programs, such as business or journalism, can be specifically accredited as well.
 Accredited institutions are continuously evaluated for improvements and developments.
 In fact, from the above paragraphs, it may seem as though the best schools will have all of the following: state licensure, institutional accreditation, and program accreditation.
 However, there are valid reasons for forgoing accreditation.
 Sometimes, it can be in the students’ best interest to refrain from adhering to the strict standards set in place by accrediting institutions.